Dressing Stick: A Daily Living Aid In 4 Quick Steps

 What Is A Dressing Stick?

-A dressing stick is a type of dressing aid that is designed to help make putting on and taking off clothing easier.
+A dressing stick, also known as a dressing aid, is a type of assistive technology that is designed to help make putting on and taking off clothing easier.
 This type of long-handled adaptive device is often recommended by occupational therapists to help reduce the need for bending, reaching or twisting while getting dressed.
 Furthermore, the great thing about a dressing stick is that it can help people gain or maintain independence in dressing.
 Plus, it’s a pretty simple device to create too.

 Dressing aids are typically made from a 27-28” dowel rod with ⅝” thickness with a special hook at each end.
 The specially designed hooks assist to grab hold of garments, pull on shoes, and zip up zippers.